xbeat/Machine-Learning/README.md

 Machine learning problems typically involve tasks where a system learns patterns from data to make predictions or decisions.
 These problems can range from classification and regression to clustering and anomaly detection.

+## Time Shifting Techniques in Pandas

+Basic Time Series Manipulation in Pandas

+Time series data manipulation in pandas requires understanding of datetime indexing and basic operations.
+The DatetimeIndex serves as the foundation for time-based operations, enabling efficient data analysis and transformation of temporal datasets.

 ## Probabilistic Models in Python

 Introduction to Probabilistic Models